frosch123/TrivialEconomyGame/README.md

 This is what I learned:
 * A money-based economy with goods and prices pretty fast results in fractional money.
 I don't think it's viable to avoid float- and integer-divisions in this kind of game.
 It may be easier to just teach the kid to accept fractional numbers.
 * Entering numbers and the following string->int conversion requires exception handling.
 I guess I would have to provide an "input_integer()" function and prepare some excuse to make the kid accept it as-it.

+# Inspiration

+While the story related to my nephew's favorite game Catan, this game is actually inspired by some other games:
+* The 1988 DOS game "Armut Und Reichtum" ("povery and wealth") by Karl-Heinz Tisch.
+* I believe this game was itself inspired by the 1984 Atari game "Kaiser".